 *

-The hospital library overflows with hack-writings from the Stalin period, but months pass without even these books being issued.
+The hospital library overflows with hack-writing from the Stalin period, but months pass without even these books being issued.

-Into this hospital people are put whose dissenting views are a ‘crime’ and a ‘disease’.
-However, a case is known when a man was taken there who was really ill, and had not committed a crime.
-This man, whose name was Vladimir (the Chronicle does not know his surname), had an epileptic fit on the street.
+One case is known when a man taken there was really ill, and had committed no crime.
+His first name is ‘Vladimir’ (the Chronicle does not know his surname), and he had an epileptic fit on the street.
 The police picked him up and took him to a sobering-up station.
-When he protested that he was not drunk, but ill, they beat him up savagely.
+When he protested that he was not drunk but ill, they beat him savagely.
 His wife, who had written proof of the beating, wished to institute criminal proceedings against the policemen.
-However, the doctor who was treating the man, and his lawyer, persuaded him and his wife ‘not to get involved in anything’.
-For one and a half years Vladimir was in an ordinary psychiatric hospital, and then he was sent to Kazan.
+However, the doctor treating her husband, and his lawyer, persuaded him and his wife “not to get involved in anything.”
+For 18 months, Vladimir was held in an ordinary psychiatric hospital; then he was sent to Kazan.

-The Chronicle reminds its readers that according to the Russian Criminal Code [Articles 58-60] internment in a special psychiatric hospital, like any other forcible treatment, can only be prescribed by a court [note 2].
+The Chronicle reminds its readers that in accordance with the RSFSR Criminal Code (Articles 58-60) internment in a Special Psychiatric Hospital, like any other forcible treatment, can only be prescribed by a court [note 2].

 =======================